laravel/docs/testing.md

 <a name="running-tests-in-parallel"></a>
 ### Running Tests In Parallel

 By default, Laravel and PHPUnit execute your tests sequentially within a single process.
 However, you may greatly reduce the amount of time it takes to run your tests by running tests simultaneously across multiple processes.
-To get started, include the `--parallel` option when executing the `test` Artisan command:
+To get started, ensure your application depends on version `^5.3` or greater of the `nunomaduro/collision` package.
+Then, include the `--parallel` option when executing the `test` Artisan command:

     php artisan test --parallel